jsigee87/personal-website/content/writing/my-battle-with-chronic-pain.md

 In the spring of 2018 I was in school full time.
 As usual, I was taking too many courses.
 I spent 8 to 10 hours a day at the computer, 7 days a week.
 Having never learned proper seated desk ergonomics, I was doing it all wrong.[^2] The other contributing factor was that I was in classes, not work.
 At a job you may spend a lot of time reviewing, maintaining, and planning code.
 With classes I had assignment after assignment, which meant hours and hours of _typing_.

-As a result, my hands and wrist started hurting on a daily basis.
+As a result, my hands and wrists started hurting on a daily basis.
+My wrists ached and my hands and forearms felt as if they were overexerted and constantly sore, although the pain was so vague it would be months before I could articulate that correctly.
 Normally I took spring break off so my body at least had a week off, but that year I stayed home to work.
 Without a single day off for months I was in constant pain that extended from my hands into my shoulders by the end of May 2018.
 I took two weeks off to go hiking at the end of the semester.
 I was mildly concerned but was confident that a few weeks off would be plenty of time for my body to heal.
 On the way home at the end of my trip I realized there was no change and my situation started to look bleak.

 ## Decline

 Over the summer my condition worsened.
 The first doctor told me that I had carpal tunnel, which in retrospect was obviously wrong.
 I had compression of my ulnar nerve causing numbness in my pinky, while carpal tunnel causes numbness in the other fingers via compression of the median nerve.
 I saw another doctor a few weeks later who told me that behavior modifications and rest were the only cures.
 My summer internship along with weekend side projects and online classes kept me at the computer constantly, causing my symptoms and pain to spiral out of control.

 By the end of the summer everyday tasks caused pain.
 Using my phone, writing, holding a book, vacuuming, and petting my cat were all sources of pain.
+My hands and forearms were constantly sore and ached.
+They felt as if there was a constant build up of lactic acid in them.
 My whole upper body deteriorated, my shoulders started to tense up and ache as much as my hands.
 In August of 2018 I used my internship money to purchase health insurance through the school and started physical therapy.[^3]

 My first PT (physical therapist) had no idea how to treat my hand issues but she went to work fixing my shoulder issues.[^4] By October of 2018, about 8 months after I first noticed pain, I was not able to use a computer for more than a few minutes and relied heavily on voice recognition (which leaves a lot to be desired.)
 Luckily any software I had to write for school in those last two semesters I was able to do via pair programming.[^5] I had also started a new part-time job which required software development and I painfully managed 20 hours a week so I could pay my bills.

 In the fall of 2018 I also started with a massage therapist[^6] and acupuncturist.[^7] The acupuncture helped quite a bit at first, if for no other reason than to force me to rest and relax for a few minutes.
 The massage therapist found muscles in my upper body that I didn’t know existed, and the first few sessions were so painful that I struggled to breath.
 My body soon adjusted and loosened up, and continuing that work became a critical part of my learning more body awareness.